Sparks of Cooperative Reasoning: LLMs as Strategic Hanabi Agents: Introduction

-To address this gap, we turn to \emph{Hanabi}~\firework, a cooperative card game widely recognized for evaluating multi-agent reasoning and theory of mind \cite{bard2020hanabi}.
-In Hanabi, players are unable to see their own cards and must instead rely on limited communication and inference about other players’ knowledge.
-Consequently, players must \emph{continuously model their teammates' beliefs and intentions based solely on observed actions}, making Hanabi an ideal and challenging benchmark for cooperative strategy (for more on why Hanabi is an ideal benchmark, see Appendix~\ref{app:why_Hanabi}).
+To address this gap, we turn to \emph{Hanabi}~\firework, a cooperative card game widely used to evaluate multi-agent reasoning and Theory of Mind \cite{bard2020hanabi}.
+Because players observe all cards except their own, coordination hinges on sparse, indirect communication and inferring teammates' knowledge.
+This requires agents to \emph{model others' beliefs and intentions based on their actions}, making Hanabi an ideal testbed for cooperative strategy (see Appendix~\ref{app:why_Hanabi}).

 In this work, we make the following key contributions: